RunestoneInteractive/thinkcspy/_sources/Functions/ProgrammingWithStyle.rst

 ----------------------

 Readability is very important to programmers, since in practice programs are read and modified far more often then they are written.

 ..
-All the code examples
+Most of the code examples
 .. in this book will be consistent with the *Python Enhancement Proposal 8*
 .. (`PEP 8 <http://www.python.org/dev/peps/pep-0008/>`__), a style guide developed by the Python community.